-The benefit of this approach is the knowledge held within the organisation about its processes and their documentation and perhaps minimise the ISO certification cost a UK business may have to incur.
+The benefit of this approach is the knowledge held within the business or organisation about its processes and their documentation and perhaps minimise the ISO certification cost a UK business may have to incur.
 However, the significant downside is the significant amount of time and resource required to create the process and mandated documentation, the need do training for employees afterwards and a longer implementation time required compared with other methods.

-Utilise Proprietary Templates
+Utilise One of Number Of Proprietary Standards Templates

 Remember, it is vital that the requirements of ISO 9001:2015 are applied to your organisation’s processes rather than concentrating on ISO 9001 certification cost alone.

-Organisations using templates to create their ISO 9001 system need be to be mindful of their application.
+Businesses using templates to create their ISO 9001 system need be to be mindful of their application.
 Good templates, applied with knowledge of the 9001 standard and an organisation’s procedures, might result in a good ISO 9001 QMS that will improve an organisation’s operations, make them more efficient and productive to justify the additional expense UK organisations have to bear.

 However, there is a major risk factor with the template approach – incorrect application.

-This could result in wasted implementation costs, ISO accreditation costs and worst of all, increased operating costs from the organisation’s perspective.
+This could result in wasted implementation costs, ISO accreditation registrar costs and worst of all, increased operating costs from the organisation’s perspective.

 It goes without saying that good forward planning is the key to success with any QMS implementation project.

 Costs that are hidden can compromise any project.
-Therefore, it is extremely important to carry out a thorough assessment of all likely internal and external costs, provision for them and add a provident contingency cost on top.
+Therefore, it is extremely important to carry out a thorough assessment and estimate of all likely internal and external costs, provision for them and add a provident contingency cost on top.